 Outside scholarships are awarded through third-party sources, including businesses and non-profits.
 Each outside scholarship generally requires its own separate application and other requirements.
-Learn more on how to apply for some of these scholarship opportunities.
+Contact the Financial Services Office today at 314-889-1414 or email at email@example.com to learn more on how to apply for some of these scholarship opportunities.

 You will be automatically eligible for scholarship consideration when you fill out the online application.
 However, certain aid and scholarships, such as Talent and Recognition Scholarships, have application requirements.
 We encourage you to visit the scholarship page to learn more about requirements.

 Loans include Federal Direct (Stafford) loans, alternative loans, and Parent PLUS loans.
 They are borrowed money, and will require repayment with interest.
 Grants are considered gift aid, which means you do not have to pay them back.
 Learn more about available grant and loan options.

 Studentaid.gov is the central resource for Federal student loans.
 This provides borrowers with a centralized, integrated view of their Federal student loans.
 To review all details of your Federal loans and repayment information, please visit Log In | Federal Student Aid.

 If you’ve already determined how much you’ve borrowed in student loans, it’s important to estimate how much your monthly payments will be on those loans once you’ve graduated, withdrawn or if your enrollment has dropped below six credit hours.

 Tax Refund Offsets